-If you have a health condition and/or you’re on a low income, you may be entitled to extra money to boost your income.
-This could be a significant amount so it’s worth checking to find out what you could claim.
+If you have a health condition and/or are on a low income, you may be entitled to extra money to boost your income.
+This could be significant, so it’s worth checking to find out what you could claim.
 You have nothing to lose and potentially a lot to gain.

 What benefits could I claim?